What is the purpose of the Business Innovation Survey?

 What are the different types of innovation the Survey measures?

-What makes a product or business activity an “innovation”?
+What makes a product or process an “innovation”?

 What is a firm’s “innovation expenditure”?